Shifty Shellshock: Crazy Town

 Binzer met fellow Crazy Town frontman Bret Mazur in 1992; they started collaborating under the name The Brimstone Sluggers.
 By early 1999, they formed the group Crazy Town.
 In 2000, Crazy Town was signed to tour with Ozzfest.
 They were kicked out after two weeks when Binzer was arrested for throwing a chair through a window while drunk.

 The band's single, "Butterfly", was a global hit.
 It peaked at the top of the Billboard Hot 100 and in several other countries including Austria, Denmark, and Norway.
 The success of the single prompted sales of their debut album, The Gift of Game, to exceed 1.5 million.

 Their 2002 follow-up album, Darkhorse, was a commercial failure by comparison, and the band broke up shortly after its release.

-Crazy Town announced they had reformed in 2007, and performed live for the first time in five years in August 2009.
+Crazy Town announced they had re-formed in 2007, and performed live for the first time in five years in August 2009.
 They released their third album, The Brimstone Sluggers, in 2015.